-Chicago Teachers as Scholars is a collaborative professional development program.
-TAS strives to reconnect Chicago Public School teachers with the world of scholarship and inspire them to model the love of learning for their students.
+Chicago Teachers as Scholars is a professional development program exclusively for Chicago Public Schools teachers.
+TAS offers a series of intellectually stimulating, content-based seminars led by scholars from area universities and colleges.
+These seminars offer participants an opportunity to reconnect with the world of scholarship in their content areas and re-inspire them to model the love of learning for their students.

 Seminar topics focus predominantly on the humanities, are related to the Newberry’s collection, and align with the Common Core Standards in English Language Arts and Literacy in History/Social Studies.
-Science, math, and current events topics are also incorporated into the seminar schedule.
+Science, math, and current events topics may also be incorporated into the seminar schedule.

-Register for 2013-14 seminars.
+Register online for 2013-14 TAS seminars.